© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bancbryn platform cairn is a scheduled monument protected by Cadw under reference CM334.
 View the official record →

-Bancbryn platform cairn is a prehistoric ritual and funerary monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference CM334.
+Bancbryn platform cairn is a prehistoric funerary monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the reference CM334.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM334.

 Bancbryn platform cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM334.